PersonalAlign: Hierarchical Implicit Intent Alignment for Personalized GUI Agent with Long-Term User-Centric Records: Experiment

 \subsection{Experimental Setup}

-\paragraph{Metrics.} We evaluate GUI execution using \textbf{Type Accuracy} (Type) and \textbf{Step-wise Success Rate} (SSR) under an offline evaluation protocol, where treated user actions as the golden trajectory.
-Moreover, we introduce a new \textbf{Cumulative Error Rate} (CER) to measure failures on critical steps caused by vague instructions \cite{elmallah2025score}, where missing user-specific information leads to mismatches with the user’s true intent.
+\paragraph{Metrics.} We evaluate GUI execution using \textbf{Type Accuracy} (Type) and \textbf{Step-wise Success Rate} (SSR) under an offline evaluation protocol, where treated user actions are the golden trajectory.
+Moreover, we introduce a new \textbf{Cumulative Successful Rate} (CSR) to measure failures on critical steps caused by vague instructions, where missing user-specific information leads to mismatches with the user’s true intent.
 To approximate the impact of errors on critical steps, we assign a decaying weight to each step along the trajectory, such that earlier errors contribute more heavily to the overall score.
-CER thus serves as an intermediate metric that bridges offline evaluation with online performance.
+CSR thus serves as an intermediate metric that bridges offline evaluation with online performance.

 On the other hand, to evaluate the agent's proactive recommendation capability, we consider \textbf{Intent Alignment} and \textbf{Identification Alignment} \cite{luproactive}.
 We measure the \textbf{Semantic} similarity between generated suggestions and user’s original intent using embedding cosine similarity and edit distance.
 We also use an LLM-as-\textbf{Judgment} to evaluate intent alignment, where DeepSeek-V3 is employed to mitigate self-bias.
 Identification Alignment evaluates proactive appropriateness, we carefully collect 100 negative user states that do not require proactive assistance, and compute \textbf{Precision}, \textbf{Recall}, \textbf{False-Alarm}, and \textbf{F1-score}.